• Art Magazine

 Joachim Rodriguez y Romero

-Smoking people and luxury foods as image motifs have fascinated mankind for over 1,700 years when the Mayas created the first artistic representations of tobacco around 250 AD.
-This early connection between art and the consumption of tobacco has developed into a multi -layered cultural phenomenon over the centuries.
+Smoking people and indulgent substances as image motifs have fascinated humanity for over 1,700 years, since the Maya around 250 AD created the first artistic representations of tobacco.
+This early connection between art and the consumption of tobacco has developed over the centuries into a multifaceted cultural phenomenon.

-Maybe mirrors n The representations of smoking in the imaging art of profound topics such as power, authority, gender roles, addiction, privileges and even colonialism.
+Perhaps depictions of smoking in the visual arts profound themes such as power, authority, gender roles, addiction, privilege, and even colonialism.

 The presentation of luxury foods in paintings, sculptures and installations found remarkable forms of expression, especially in the 20th and 21st centuries.
 Contemporary artists such as Xu Bing transformed 500,000 cigarettes into an impressive tiger carpet, while Sarah Lucas created provocative sculptures that represent her own lungs.